 Then, we multiply relation 1 with $1$, relation 2 with $\theta^2 \cdot P_{N-2}$, relation j with $\theta^{2j-2} \cdot P_{N-2} \cdot P_{N-3} \cdots P_{N-j}$, $j \in \{3, \ldots, N-k-1\}$.
 Then we add those equations and use the initial condition $W_2(k+1, k) = \theta \cdot (P_{k})!$ to obtain the desired formula. \end{proof}

-\begin{remark} For $k=0$, we have Since the strategy of rejecting no candidate in the beginning and then accepting the next left-to-right second maximum is the same as rejecting the first candidate and then accepting the next left-to-right second maximum, the case when $k=0$ is going to be included in the case when $k=1$. \end{remark}
+\begin{remark} For $k=0$, we have Since the strategy of rejecting no candidate in the beginning and then accepting the next left-to-right second-maximum is the same as rejecting the first candidate and then accepting the next left-to-right second-maximum, the case when $k=0$ is going to be included in the case when $k=1$. \end{remark}

-\begin{theorem} As $N \to \infty$, the optimal strategy is to reject the first $j=k(\theta)$ candidates, where $k(\theta)$ is a function of $\theta$ that does not depend on $N$, and then select the next left-to-right second maximum thereafter. \end{theorem} Numerical results for $k(\theta)$ are provided after the proof.
+\begin{theorem} When $\theta>1$ and $N \to \infty$, the optimal strategy is to reject the first $j=k(\theta)$ candidates, where $k(\theta)$ is a function of $\theta$ that does not depend on $N$, and then select the next left-to-right second-maximum thereafter. \end{theorem} Numerical results for $k(\theta)$ are provided after the proof.

 \begin{proof} By simplifying the result of Theorem~\ref{formula}, we have

 \textbf{Case 1:} $k \to \infty, N \to \infty.$ Then, since $\theta>1$, both the first and second term converge to $\theta$.
 Thus the limit is $0$.